aatmunbaxi/site/content/comp/configuring_meow_friendly_latex.md

 +++

 _TL;DR: We implement some configuration to recover functionality possible in evil-tex in the meow modal editing scheme._
+_This article assumes some familiarity with the evil and meow modes._

 <div class="ox-hugo-toc toc local">